Drawing Features

 • Zones - Permaculture Zones defining the various degrees of human intervention

-• Polygon - add a multipoint polygon Feature to the Map
+• Poly - draw a multipoint polygon Feature

-• Line - add a 2d line Feature to the Map
+• Line - draw a 2d line Feature

-• Point - add a single point Feature to the Map
+• Point - drop a single point Feature

 Viewing Features